Musashi1584/RPGO/RPG/ReadMe.txt

 Another big change is the possibility to upgrade the soldiers stats with ability points.
 Therefor i designed a completely new ui screen.

-For overall balance and because i wanted to i overhauled the weapon mechanics and how most weapon attachements work.
+For overall balance and because i wanted to i overhauled the weapon mechanics and how most weapon attachments work.

 [h1]Soldier AP[/h1]
 Since you can raise stats with Soldier AP the rank up AP bonus is raised to 30